 - Put your phone away at the dinner table

 - Know what you Tweet and post and Instagram today might be asked about in a job interview tomorrow, or 20 years from tomorrow

 - Be nice to your elders

 But it was her opening statement that really hit home.
 Rather than focus on learning new things, let’s make sure we have really nailed those old lessons.

 Sometimes, in an effort to be all to all people, we try to learn a little bit of everything, never really allowing ourselves to become proficient at any one thing.
 We spread ourselves so thin that we struggle to be successful in the tasks that are really important.

-In the article, The Most Valuable Lessons These 6 Top Entrepreneurs Have Learned, six entrepreneurs share their top business lesson.
-Marina Rose offers this great piece of advice:
+In the article, The Most Valuable Lessons These 6 Top Entrepreneurs Have Learned, six entrepreneurs shared their top business lesson.
+Marina Rose offered this great piece of advice:

 Oprah ended her address with these words of advice:

-While meant for those just starting out in their career – there is a lot we can take away from her encouraging words.
-It is never too late to embrace our truest self and project our genius to the world.
+While meant for those just starting out in their career, there is a lot we can take away from her encouraging words.
+It’s never too late to embrace our truest self and project our genius to the world.